Chirag Yadav

 Gone are the days when frontline workers had to undergo a tedious trial-and-error process to test new or updated products within an existing system.
 The advent of digital twins has made it possible for manufacturers to test out updated configurations with a significantly reduced risk of incurring costly miscalculations.
 The simulation of multiple scenarios has become faster, easier, and more efficient than physical testing.

-Digital twins of machines offer a precise virtual equivalent in real-time, providing maintenance staff with a detailed breakdown of equipment performance and health.
-With the help of AI, digital twins can identify potential failures before they occur, enabling manufacturers to take proactive measures.
+Digital twins of machines provide virtual equivalents of real-time accuracy, allowing maintenance workers to see detailed machine performance and health information With the help of AI, digital twins can detect potential failures earlier, to enable manufacturers to take proactive measures.

-Field technicians can use augmented reality smart glasses to view accurate models overlaid on the physical machines on the factory floor.
-This provides precise specifications and a visual representation that the technician can rely on to carry out their work.
+Field technicians can use augmented reality-enabled smart glasses to view accurate models overlaid on physical equipment on the factory floor.
+This provides accurate specifications and a visual diagram that the engineer can rely on to do their job.

-Digital twins can be used to train employees and simulate real-world scenarios, allowing them to gain experience and knowledge without the risk of physical harm or damage.
-For example, by creating a digital twin of a production line, employees can learn how to operate equipment, troubleshoot problems, and improve efficiency.
-This can improve safety, reduce training costs, and enhance workers’ productivity.
+Digital pairs can be used to train employees and simulate real-world situations, allowing them to gain experience and knowledge without the risk of harm or injury such as creating digital twins on a production line for employees to use tools, solve problems, and improve efficiency.
+This can improve safety, reduce training costs, and increase employee productivity.

 Quality Management